 I am supervising the following PhD students at Durham.

 - Loic Cosyns: `Quasi-Bayesian inference with applications in finance' (part/time)

-- Manal Alabdulhadi: `Direct nonparametric methods for setting diagnostic thresholds' (jointly supervised by Tahani Coolen-Maturi)
+- Abdulmajeed Alharbi: `Nonparametric predictive inference for classification' (jointly supervised by Tahani Coolen-Maturi)

-- Junbin Chen: `Nonparametric predictive inference in finance' (jointly supervised by Tahani Coolen-Maturi)
+- Masad Alrasheedi: `Nonparametric predictive inference for credit scoring and loan data' (jointly supervised by Tahani Coolen-Maturi)

-These students have successfully completed their studies (PhD, unless mentioned differently) at Durham under my supervision.
+These students have successfully completed their PhD studies at Durham under my supervision.

 I collaborate(d) with these students in part of their PhD (or MSc) research.

-- Jacco Verheijen (1996) Combining two classical approaches for statistical selection (MSc at Eindhoven University of Technology, Department of Mathematics and Computing Science, Supervisor: Prof Paul van der Laan; visiting student at Durham for 6 months)
+- Jacko Verheijen (1996) Combining two classical approaches for statistical selection (MSc at Eindhoven University of Technology (The Netherlands); Supervisor: Paul van der Laan; visiting student at Durham for 6 months)

-- Gero Walter (2013) Generalized Bayesian inference under prior-data conflict (PhD at Munich University, Statistics Department, Supervisor: Prof Thomas Augustin)
+- Gero Walter (2013) Generalized Bayesian inference under prior-data conflict (PhD at Munich University (Germany); Supervisor: Thomas Augustin)

-- Geng Feng: working on imprecise system reliability using the survival signature (PhD at Liverpool University; supervised by Michael Beer and Edoardo Patelli)
+- Geng Feng (2017) Efficient reliability and sensitivity analysis of complex systems and networks with imprecise probability (PhD at Liverpool University; supervised by Michael Beer and Edoardo Patelli)

-- Yi-Chao Yin: working on accelerated life testing (Chengdu, China; visiting student at Durham Oct 15 - Oct 16)
+- Yi-Chao Yin: working on accelerated life testing (University of Electronic Science and Technology of China, Chengdu (China); supervised by Hong-Zhong Huang; visiting student at Durham Oct 15 - Oct 16)

 My beloved wife Pauline died in 2008 - remember Pauline, she is with me.

 (picture 2004) (picture 1994)

 Tribute to Pauline in Journal of Risk and Reliability